ACT: Claimant NOT Paid, Prepares and Serves Adjudication Application

 Download the Adjudication Application form *Note: This form is interactive.
 This means it can be EITHER filled out on screen and printed OR downloaded and printed for manual completion.

-Ensure a copy of the contract is attached.
+- Attach a copy of the contract.
 If the contract or agreement is wholly or partly oral, set out the precise terms of the oral agreement, when it was made and the named person who entered the contract on behalf of the respondent.
-Attach a copy of the written part of the contract or agreement.
+Attach a copy of any emails, correspondence or paid invoices supporting the oral agreement.

-If the contract is not a formal contract but the result of letters or other correspondence, attach copies of the relevant letters and/or correspondence which constitute the contract or agreement.
+- If the contract is not a formal contract but the result of letters or other correspondence, attach copies of the relevant letters and/or correspondence which constitute the contract or agreement.

 - Show the nature and extent of the work done (including any rectification work of alleged defects) and/or related goods and services provided by the claimant under the contract and quantify their value.